User research-led app design

 Running our Design Sprint

-We started with a Design Sprint as it allowed for multi-department rapid ideation, a great decision given the number of stakholders involved.
+We started with a Design Sprint as it allowed for multi-department rapid ideation, a great decision given the number of stakeholders involved.
 The development of the city alignment tool began with a comprehensive research and stakeholder engagement process, using the Design Sprint 2.0 methodology.
 This approach condensed the traditional five-day Design Sprint into a four-day workshop, allowing for a deep understanding of the challenges and opportunities in aligning cities with complementary resources in a short timeframe.

 Primary UX research, desktop research, and interviews with key stakeholders informed the creation of the UK-South Korea Innovation Twins programme.
 The Design Sprint 2.0 process brought together major stakeholders, users, and design teams, facilitating rapid decision-making and consensus-building to ensure the programme’s framework was tailored to the needs of the participating cities.